 One of the biggest challenges facing up-and-coming musicians is money.
 How can you make enough cash to lose the day job and start creating music full-time?
-If you’ve got a following of loyal fans, it’s worth considering merchandise.
-It’s not a quick win but there’s an abundance of other benefits which can help you in the short-term.
+If you’ve got a loyal fanbase, it’s worth considering music merchandise.
+It’s not a quick win but there’s an abundance of other benefits which can help you in the short term.
 Here’s how to finance your creativity with music merchandise.

 Benefits of Creating Music Merchandise

 There are some seriously powerful benefits that come with your own brand of music merchandise.
 Here’s why you should get on the merch bandwagon…